-2.2.2 To Calibrate the MaxO2 ME Monitor to 20.9% Oxygen
+2.3.2 To Calibrate the MaxO2 ME+p Monitor to 20.9% Oxygen

-- 1. Ensure the sensor is in room air and has had sufficient time to equilibrate with room temperature. - 2.
-Using the ON/OFF key (O), make sure the unit is powered on. - 3.
+- 1. Ensure the sensor is in room air and has had sufficient time to equilibrate with room temperature. - Using the ON/OFF key and the sure the unit is powered on.
 Allow the oxygen reading to stabilize.
 This will normally take about 30 seconds or more. - 4.
 Press the Unlock key 🔒 to unlock the keypad.
-Note the LOW, Smart Alarm, CAL, and HIGH icons will begin to flash indicating the SET OPERATING MODE. - 5.
-Press the CALIBRATION key 🖤 on the keypad.
+Note the LOW, Smart Alarm, CAL, and HIGH icons will begin to flash indicating the SET OPERATING MODE.
+Verify device is in 02 mode. - 5.
+Press the CALIBRATION key 🐨 on the keypad.
 The word "CAL" will appear on the display for approximately 5 seconds and then finish with 20.9%. - 6.
 The unit is now calibrated and in the normal operating mode.

-2.2.3 To Calibrate the MaxO2 ME Monitor to 100% Oxygen (recommended)
+2.3.3 To Calibrate the MaxO2 ME+p Monitor to 100% Oxygen (recommended)

 - 1. Place the external probe in a stream of medical grade USP or greater than 99% purity oxygen.
 Expose the sensor to the calibration gas at a regulated pressure and flow at a rate of 1-10 liters per minute (2 liters per minute is recommended). - 2.
-Using the ON/OFF key (O), make sure the unit is in the normal operating mode. - 3.
+Using the ON/OFF key 😋 , make sure the unit is in the normal operating mode. - 3.
 Allow the oxygen reading to stabilize.
-This will normally take about 30 seconds or more. - 4.
+This will normally take about 30 seconds or more - 4.
 Press the Unlock key 🔒 to unlock the keypad.
-Note the LOW, Smart Alarm, CAL and HIGH icons will begin to flash indicating the SET OPERATING MODE. - 5.
-Press the CALIBRATION key 🖤 on the keypad.
+Note the LOW.
+Smart Alarm.
+CAL and HIGH icons will begin to flash indicating the SET OPERATING MODE.
+Verify device is in 02 mode. - 5.
+Press the CALIBRATION key 🐨 on the keypad.
 The word "CAL" will appear on the display for approximately 5 second and then finish with 100.0%. - 6.
 The unit is now calibrated and in the normal operating mode.

-2.2.4 Factors Influencing Oxygen Calibration
+2.3.4 Factors Influencing Oxygen Calibration

-The primary factors influencing oxygen measurement on the MaxO2 ME monitor are temperature, pressure, and humidity.
+The primary factors influencing oxygen measurement on the MaxO2 ME+p monitor are temperature, pressure, and humidity.